 I would also like to include how they achieve this amazing wine:

 “The grapes were hand-harvested into small bins and carefully sorted in our gravity-flow cellar.
 The clusters were gently destemmed directly into traditional French oak tanks for cold soak, fermentation and extended maceration – a total of 36 days of wine to skin contact – maximizing the extraction of varietal character and complexity while keeping the tannins fleshy and supple.
 The new wine was drained and gently pressed into 75% new French-oak barrels for malolactic fermentation, assuring seamless integration of fruit and oak.
-The final blend was assembled through repeated tasting trials over the eighteen months of barrel aging.
-The wine was bottled in October of 2012.”
+The final blend was assembled through repeated tasting trials over the eighteen months of barrel aging.”

 You can find Robert Mondavi Oakville Cabernet Sauvignon 2010 on their website, at wine.com, bevo.com, totalwine.com, amazon.com and any good wine purveyor.